JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="1068" height="676" alt="help topic added" src="https://github.com/user-attachments/assets/5bd97014-3d79-4951-8ddb-50627a222ece" />
 </p>
 <p>
-Once you created a help topic you can see it on admin panel > manage > help topics.
+Once you created a help topic you can see it by going to Admin Panel > Manage > Help Topics.
 </p>
 <br />